odalic/odalic-docker/readme.md

 docker exec -ti odalic sh
 ```

-Starting a Docker image will create a Docker container.
+Running a Docker image will create a Docker container.
 You can start/stop the created container like this:

 ```
 docker start/stop odalic
 ```

-For mode advanced command please refer to the [Docker documentation](https://docs.docker.com/engine/reference/commandline/cli/).
+For more advanced command please refer to the [Docker documentation](https://docs.docker.com/engine/reference/commandline/cli/).